Enter your email and we'll send you instructions on how to reset your password

 All Riders must be a current members of Bicycle NSW or another similar racing club that provides insurance as part of their membership.
 You have disclosed this, your membership number and warrant the membership is current as of the date of the event.

-All Riders are responsible for providing all their own equipment in good working order and nutrition for any time they join the Event.
+All Riders are responsible for providing all their own equipment in good working order.

 Health & Safety